WillSullivan/AzureTableIdentityStorageProvider/readme.md

 1.3 created because I derped.
 The issue I was having was that I was assuming that a user existed and must be updated when applying a password hash.
 I've pulled that part out (and deleted some mean tweets).

 I had to push an update to NuGet in order to test, and subsequently discovered my error.
 Version 1.3 of the NuGet package is therefore worthless, so 1.3.1 is created.
+###1.3.2
+I finally got my error logging working on my website, so I was able to track down the problem logging in with Google.
+The issue turned out to be one where their provider key is a URL, which contains characters not acceptable within a RowKey.
+This resulted in a bland 400 error, which required I track down the method whose call caused the exception, examine the data going out, make some guesses on why, prove them with a prototype, and create a one line fix.
+Goddamnit.